regexident/swift-evolution-modify-value/Proposal.md

 This adds alternative support for index-based modifications on `Dictionary`, as well as general support for all other index-based collections.

 Most index-based collections do not allow for temporarily nulling the collection's internal stored value in order to avoid copying, which suggests the addition of `.modifyElement(at:)`.

+A possible implementation for these methods on `MutableCollection` might simply call the `modify` subscript accessor of the collection.

 ## Source compatibility